Skip to main content

 Every group of children and learning environment is unique.
 Self-study enables providers to adapt their planning and teaching to the specific needs of the children they serve.
 With busy schedules, self-study provides the flexibility needed for learning, allowing providers to focus on areas that matter most for their programs.

-Initially, review the documents below to gather more information about the requirements, how to prepare, and to learn more about developing an intentional plan.
+Initially, review the documents below to gather more information about the requirements, how to prepare, and to learn more about developing an intentional plan for the self-study.

 Getting Started